kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 It may take some time for that Pod to reach Running state.

-The bootstrap command above will print out instructions to set your KUBECONFIG environment variable to the pathname of a kubeconfig file that you can use as a user of kcp and KubeStellar.
+The bootstrap command above will print out instructions to set your KUBECONFIG environment variable to the pathname of a kubeconfig file that you can use as a user KubeStellar.
 Do that now, for the benefit of the remaining commands in this example.
 It will look something like the following command.

 ``` {.bash}
 export KUBECONFIG="$(pwd)/kubestellar.kubeconfig"